microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcstatusdetails.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Describes the details of the Cloud PC status.
-Starting from January 31, 2023, statusDetails property will no longer be supported and will be marked as deprecated.
+Starting from August 31, 2024, statusDetails property will no longer be supported and will be marked as deprecated.
 Please use statusDetail instead.

 ## Properties